 Carr Island is an island in the Wabash River adjacent to NICHES’ Weiler Leopold Nature Preserve.
-The island is home to a mature bottomland hardwood forest, with a mixture of silver maple, cottonwood, hackberry, sycamore along with an understory of sedges and green headed coneflowers.
+The island is home to a mature bottomland hardwood forest, with a mixture of silver maple, cottonwood, hackberry, and sycamore along with an understory of sedges and green headed coneflowers.

 The property affords great views of the 1.5+ miles of NICHES’ Wabash River protected shoreline and scattered white pines on the ridges to the north.
 Public access is via the Wabash River.